Vector Embeddings: The Foundation of Data Representation

 Example: Using Vector Embeddings

 One of the challenges we have with vector embeddings is that they can represent almost any kind of data.
 If you look at most data types used in computer science/programming languages they all represent a finite form of data.
-Chars were designed to represent characters, ints were designed to represent whole numbers, floats were designed to represent more finite numerical representations with decimal points.
-New data types have been created to enhance these base data types like strings and arrays, however those types tended to still only be able to represent a specific type of data.
+Chars were designed to represent characters, ints were designed to represent whole numbers, and floats were designed to represent more finite numerical representations with decimal points.
+New data types have been created to enhance these base data types like strings and arrays, however those types tended to be still only able to represent a specific type of data.

 On the surface a vector data type seems to be just an extension of an array that allows for the array to be multidimensional as well as provide directionality when graphed.
 The biggest advancement with vectors however is the realization that functionally any type of data can be represented as a vector, and more importantly that data can be compared to other pieces of data and similarity can ultimately be mapped within those multidimensional planes.